aroberge/ideas/usage_demo/README_demo.rst

 Basic usage
 -----------

-.. note:: If you don't like typing ...

-    All the programs mentioned below are found in the ``usage_demo`` directory in the code repository.

 Suppose that you want to use ``function`` as a keyword in Python, to mean the same thing as ``lambda``, enabling you to write::